binson1989/docker-app/Readme.md

 - docker build . -t node:latest(repo name:tag name)
 - Run 'docker images' to see list of images created
 - docker run 'image-id', this will start the container and immediately stop it as there is no process running
-- To start shell process in container- docker run -it 'image-id' /bin/sh
+- docker run -it 'image-id' /bin/sh - To start shell process in container
 - docker ps - shows list of running containers
 - docker stop 'container-id'
-- docker run -p 8000:8000 -it d81f202b089d node server.js
+- docker run -d -p 8000:8000 'image-id' (-d flag to detach from terminal)